ronaldoussoren/pyobjc/docs/apinotes/JavaScriptCore.rst

 ``JSExport``
 ............

-OSX 10.9 introcuded a ``JSExport`` protocol.
+macOS 10.9 introcuded a ``JSExport`` protocol.
 There is a C macro for renaming the name seen in JavaScript for a given selector.
 That macro is not available in Python.

-To use the protocol you must use a Python that's build with OSX 10.9 or later as the deployment target.
+To use the protocol you must use a Python that's build with macOS 10.9 or later as the deployment target.